 However, if you’re uncertain, seeking professional advice from HMRC, a tax advisor, or a lawyer is crucial.
 It can also be helpful to read your contract carefully, discuss it with your client, and analyze your working practices.

 Remember, your employment status determines your tax and National Insurance contributions and your entitlement to certain employment benefits.
 Thus, ensuring you have the right classification is key to correctly fulfilling your rights and responsibilities.

-Understanding IR35 and its applicability to your situation as a sole trader is crucial.
+It is crucial to understand IR35 and its applicability to your situation as a sole trader.
 While IR35 doesn’t directly affect sole traders, the employment status rules do.
 Awareness of these rules can help you navigate tax obligations confidently and efficiently.